Written by Greg Ellifritz

 These folks sacrifice by carrying a smaller pistol that is both lighter and easier to conceal.
 The micro .380 automatics fit the bill.

 They aren’t perfect.
 None of them are exceptionally easy to shoot.
 They don’t have great stopping power.
 Most are not nearly as reliable as their average full size counterparts.
 But some people refuse to carry a full sized gun.
 That’s OK.
 It’s your life and your choice.
 I’d rather have you packing a small .380 than nothing at all.
+If you want some more information about the ballistics and stopping power of the cartridge, check out mt article Is the .380 auto an adequate caliber for defensive use?

 The problem starts when you begin to decide WHICH .380 is best for you.
 Unfortunately, most people who carry these weapons don’t shoot them a lot.
 They don’t compare the various models by shooting them on the range before making a purchase decision.
 They are forced to rely on sleazy gun salesmen and paid-off gun writers for information.
 That’s not acceptable.
 If you are going to carry a sub-optimal pistol, you should at least do your homework and choose the best of the bunch!